 The emails that HaloITSM currently sends are not bad, but they are all time-based.
-We want to send action-based emails that align with the customer journey, in order to provide a personalized onboarding experience and lead people towards their personal success path in our tool.
+We want to send action-based emails that align with the customer journey in order to provide a personalized onboarding experience and lead people toward their personal success path in our tool.

 In this section, I’m going through the step-by-step process that I would use to build effective, behavior-driven emails for HaloITSM.
 Let’s unpack the process!

 Step 1: Define the critical value moments of HaloITSM

 Based on my onboarding experience with the tool, I came up with the following value moments.

 - Downloaded app